 Invitations will be sent from the admin who is marked as the default sender in your hub and the invitation URL will be the one that will add the advocate to the appropriate group upon joining.

 If you choose not to check this box during the import process, then you will have to manually select the individuals to send the invitations to afterwards.

 This will take you to the Nominees page, which lists all the contacts that you have added the system, but not yet invited as an advocate.

 Here's a run-through of what you'll find:

 The "Click here to generate a group invite URL" link will open a pop-up that will list the available join codes for your respective groups

 The Invite/Upgrade button will open a pop-up that will allow you to send an invitation to the selected nominee(s)

-The Source column identifies how this nominee was added to the hub - sources can include: Manually Added, Open Signup, Salesforce, or Advocate Anywhere
+The Source column identifies how this nominee was added to the hub - sources can include: Admin Added, Open Signup, Salesforce, or Advocate Anywhere

 The Archive button allows you to reduce the number of nominees found to keep the page clutter free

 The Status search feature finds any nominees that have been archived or is currently active

 Clicking the blue NOT JOINED button underneath the advocate's name will open a pop-up which will allow you to send that advocate another invitation: